willmoorefyi/DCTMWorkflowMethods/README.md

 ### Notes
 * The projects were built using Eclipse Indigo (3.7)
 * If you do not have access to the TriTek nexus repository (on Kansas.tritek.com), you may need to install the necessary Documentum dependencies into your local Nexus repository.
-These were all built using 'DFC 6.6' with an internal version number of 'DFC 6.6.0.39'.
-This has been tested on Documentum platforms 6.5 SP3 and 6.6 (patch versions unknonw).
+These were all built using `DFC 6.61 with an internal version number of `DFC 6.6.0.39`.
+This has been tested on Documentum platforms 6.5 SP3 and 6.6 (patch versions unknown).
+You can find the Maven registration script in the 'Utilities` folder
 * Some of the activities depend on the definition of a global library to function correctly as workflow methods, which you would also define using Composer